-Grades 11, 12 1/2 year This course is built upon the premise that we write best about that which we have experienced.
+Grades 10, 11, 12 1/2 year 1/2 credit This course is built upon the premise that we write best about that which we have experienced.
 Most writing assignments are given journal writing, prose, and poetry.
 Final assessment will be based on the compilation of a student portfolio.